Out of stock

 Conique Pint Glass

-There’s much more to your pint of beer than you might think.
-While beer has long been served in the UK in various measures, the ‘pint’ wasn’t derived until 1824 under the British Weights & Measures Act and was defined as ten pounds of distilled water at 62°C. This measurement has since been required by law for measures in public houses.
+There's much more to your pint of beer than you might think.
+While beer has long been served in the UK in various measures, the 'pint' wasn't derived until 1824 under the British Weights & Measures Act.
+This measurement has since been required by law for measures in public houses.

 For more than 300 years pint glasses have been marked with an etched crown stamp and PINT label as a guarantee of its capacity.
 Since 2007 pint glasses have been produced with a CE mark, which shows the glass conforms to European law.
 A popular alternative to the CE to brim pint glass is the LCE pint glass, which is an oversized glass which is lined and CE marked at a pint, allowing extra room for a head.